 - Dress appropriately to the role.
-However if you are in anyway unsure, business attire is the default setting
+However, if you are in any way unsure, business attire is the default setting

 - Smile from the moment you arrive.
 We cannot tell you how many interviews have gone wrong because the interviewee forgot to smile at the receptionist, who ultimately introduced them to the interviewer.
 They are the first person to impress!

 - Actions.
-From the moment you arrive to the moment you leave, you will be watched.
+From the moment you arrive until the moment you leave, you will be watched.
 Arriving early is good but then sitting in your car in their car park with your feet up on the dashboard reading a newspaper is not.
 You will be seen and judged!